This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 In the drop-down menu that appears after you click on Chrome in the toolbar, click Preferences.
 Once the Preferences window opens, scroll down to the ‘Default browser’ section.

 Next to ‘Default browser,’ click ‘Make default.’
 This switches your default web browser to Chrome, which means Chrome will open anytime you click on a link.

 Once you click ‘Make default,’ a window will appear asking if you want to Keep [browser] as your default or switch to Chrome.
 Select ‘Use Chrome.’

-You can change your default browser on your MacBook Pro to Chrome through System Preferences and General settings or Chrome’s Preferences.
+You can change your default browser on your MacBook Pro to Chrome through System Preferences (System Settings on macOS Ventura and above) and General settings or Chrome’s Preferences.
 You can always switch the default back to Safari or any other browser in the future.

 What’s the default browser on your MacBook Pro?
 Let us know in the comments.About Jonathon Jachura